vercel/next.js/packages/next/README.md

 }
 ```

-You can adjust size of parsed body by `bodySizeLimit` key, supported values are by [bytes](https://github.com/visionmedia/bytes.js) library.
+You can adjust size of parsed body by adding `bodySizeLimit` key to `bodyParser`, supported values are by [bytes](https://github.com/visionmedia/bytes.js) library.

 ```js
 // ./pages/api/my-endpoint.js